BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/UserManual/DataStructure.md

 ![DREAM.3D Data Structure](Images/DataStructure-1.png)

 DREAM.3D uses two additional levels above the topological levels required to define the "structure" of the data.
 These two levels are called: **Field** and **Ensemble**.
 These levels allow the user to *group* topological elements together based on criteria of similarity.
 For the example above, the **Cells** are *grouped* to identify **Fields** (i.e. grains) by applying a criterion of similar crystallographic orientation (i.e. neighboring **Cells** with similar orientation are said to belong to the same **Field**).
 The **Fields** are then *grouped* to identify **Ensembles** by a criterion of similar phase (i.e. all grains of the same phase in the dataset are said to belong to the same **Ensemble**).
-The grouping criteria are at teh descretion of the user, because these additional levels are not required for description of the "structure", but rather are organizational levels for describing the information that lives on the "structure".
+The grouping criteria are at the discretion of the user, because these additional levels are not required for description of the "structure", but rather are organizational levels for describing the information that lives on the "structure".

 At each level, DREAM.3D creates a *Map* to store information/data about the individual elements at that level.
 Additional information about the maps of the DREAM.3D data structure and "typical" data are given below:

 ## Vertex ##
-  - Map of attributes associated with single *oints* - often these *points* are not truly *volumes*, but rather point-probe measurements that are homogenized over the volume nearest to each probe-point.
+  - Map of attributes associated with single *points*.
-  - Measured values (i.e. Orientation, Chemistry, Greyscale, etc.) - typically this is the level at which most data is actually aquired.
+  - Measured values (i.e. Orientation, Chemistry, Greyscale, etc.) - generally measured data is not represented at the **Vertex** level, but the user could choose to store measured values at the **Verticies** rather than the more typical **Cell**-centered convention.
-  - Calculated values (i.e. Field Ids, Kernel Avg.
-Misorientation, Euclidean Distance, etc.) - these calculated values are typically IDs to the higher level maps (**Field** and **Ensemble**), related to gradients of the measured values or relationships to values calculated in the higher level maps.
+  - Calculated values (i.e. Curvatures, Coordination, etc.) - these calculated values are typically values associated with the connectivity or geometry of the "mesh" or "structure" itself.

 ## Edge ##
-  - Map of attributes associated with single *datapoints* - often these *datapoints* are not truly *volumes*, but rather point-probe measurements that are homogenized over the volume nearest to each probe-point.
+  - Map of attributes associated with edges of **Faces**.
-  - Measured values (i.e. Orientation, Chemistry, Greyscale, etc.) - typically this is the level at which most data is actually aquired.
+  - Measured values - data is not typically measured at the **Edge** level.
-  - Calculated values (i.e. Field Ids, Kernel Avg.
-Misorientation, Euclidean Distance, etc.) - these calculated values are typically IDs to the higher level maps (**Field** and **Ensemble**), related to gradients of the measured values or relationships to values calculated in the higher level maps.
+  - Calculated values (i.e. Curvatures, Coordination, etc.) - these calculated values are typically values associated with the connectivity or geometry of the "mesh" or "structure" itself.

 ## Face ##
-  - Map of attributes associated with single *datapoints* - often these *datapoints* are not truly *volumes*, but rather point-probe measurements that are homogenized over the volume nearest to each probe-point.
+  - Map of attributes associated with surface patches.
-  - Measured values (i.e. Orientation, Chemistry, Greyscale, etc.) - typically this is the level at which most data is actually aquired.
+  - Measured values - data is not typically measured at the **Face** level.
-  - Calculated values (i.e. Field Ids, Kernel Avg.
-Misorientation, Euclidean Distance, etc.) - these calculated values are typically IDs to the higher level maps (**Field** and **Ensemble**), related to gradients of the measured values or relationships to values calculated in the higher level maps.
+  - Calculated values (i.e. Bounding Field Ids, Normals, Curvature, etc.) - these calculated values are typically IDs to the higher level maps (**Field** and **Ensemble**), related to gradients of the measured values, values associated with the connectivity or geometry of the "mesh" or "structure" itself or relationships to values calculated in the higher level maps.

 ## Cell ##
   - Map of attributes associated with single *datapoints* - often these *datapoints* are not truly *volumes*, but rather point-probe measurements that are homogenized over the volume nearest to each probe-point.